10th August, 2019

 This presumed correlation is one reason for the recent lawsuits that have been filed against opioid manufacturers and distributors.
-It has also that appear to have worsened, not prevented, overdoses.
+It has also spawned policies that appear to have worsened, not prevented, overdoses.

 Though the situation has been framed largely as a prescribing problem, the reasons for the drug crisis are many.
 While overprescribing has certainly been a factor, it is probably less important than other factors, such as joblessness, homelessness, and despair, that may be more challenging to address.

 Let’s examine the data about the relationship between opioid prescriptions and overdose death rates.

 The number of opioid prescriptions in the United States peaked in 2012 and reached a near 15-year low in 2017.
 Despite the steep decline by 2017 in the number of opioids prescribed, overdoses from all opioids continued to increase throughout that year.
 Overdoses from prescription opioids represented only 25% of the total number of drug overdoses.
 Therefore, something more than the supply of prescription opioids contributed to the number of overdoses.

 After winning a year-long court battle with the Department of Justice, the Washington Post and HD Media, publisher of the Charleston Gazette-Mail in West Virginia, were able to access data from the Drug Enforcement Administration’s Automation of Reports and Consolidated Orders System (ARCOS).
 The information in the database shows that, between 2006 and 2012, West Virginia received the largest per capita amount of prescription opioids.
 The state also experienced the highest opioid-related death rate during that period.